 Is the Bible sententious?

-	The Bible is full of moral sayings, proverbs and parables.
-There are lessons to be learned and warnings given, but always with the aim of improving the lives of communities and individuals to whom they were given.
+The Bible is full of moral sayings, proverbs, and parables.
+There are lessons to be learned and warnings are given, but always with the aim of improving the lives of communities and individuals to whom they were given.
 Biblical narratives, whether historical or proverbial, give examples of the need for moral laws by sharing the real traits of Biblical characters.
-Raw emotions, actions, reactions and over reactions are laid bare in both Old and New Testaments.
-Sins, faults and shameful behaviour and their consequences are exposed rather than hidden. .
+Raw emotions, actions, reactions, and overreactions are laid bare in both Old and New Testaments.
+Sins, faults and shameful behaviour, along with their resultant consequences, are exposed rather than hidden.

 Is the Bible foolish?

 It is doubtful a ‘foolish’ book could continue the serious worldwide influence the Bible has maintained for over a thousand years.
 Ironically, this often maligned book continues to sell more copies than any other book in history.
 People have risked their lives to ensure the Bible reaches believers in countries where it is banned.
 Others have dedicated their lives to making sure it is translated into indigenous languages.

 The Bible’s influence has brought more good to the world than any other book in history.
 A few examples are:

 Martin Luther King Jnr., and his call for human equality; Christian missionaries and their selfless, determined education of the poor, indigenous people and women; William Wilberforce and his tireless and often seemingly hopeless work to end the slave trade; Kate Sheppard and her leadership in the Women’s Christian Temperance Union (WCTU) in New Zealand, resulting in the first votes for women in the world; The incredible intensity and beauty found in Classical art, literature and music.